ooper-zz/songs/README.md

 - Use Tab to autocomplete song titles when selecting a song
 - You can type part of a song title or use the number to select
 - Press Ctrl+C at any time to exit gracefully

+Note: The autocomplete feature requires the virtual environment to be activated first.

 ### 3. `tools/consolidate_songs.py`